Self-dig case study - Baylham Stone

 - Encountering a decommissioned WWII Air Force fuel pipe

 - Special equipment being required to cut into the especially hard areas of ground

 - Protected tree roots in the planned path of the ducting

 The cost of the work was shared by properties in the area who benefitted from the new superfast fibre broadband connection.
 Once the works were completed, the residents had to wait for internet service providers to update their records so that they could order a Superfast Broadband connection.
 Once available, residents were able to order speeds of up to 300Mbps.

-Keith’s business is now able to transfer larger files and documents online, video conference with clients – reducing the need to travel, and work more flexibly.
-Other benefits to the new connection include streaming video content without buffering or a decrease in quality.
+Keith’s business is now able to transfer larger files and documents online, video conference with clients – reducing the need to travel – and work more flexibly.
+Other benefits from the new connection include streaming video content without buffering or a decrease in quality.
 One resident is now able to order online shopping and Skype her family and friends in a high quality, uninterrupted call, where before she found it difficult to get to the shops and arrange visits to see family.
-Keith said,

 “I would definitely advise others to take on a self-dig scheme.
 Although they can be challenging at times, the benefit is well worth it.
 Despite the initial cost, I’m sure all of the houses in the area have gained value now that we have some of the fastest speeds in the county.
 We have all been enabled to join and benefit from the online world.”